civo/docs/content/docs/database/postgresql/migrate.md

 ---
-title: PostgreSQL Database Migration to Civo
+title: Migrating Your Database from PostgreSQL 14 to PostgreSQL 17
-description: Migrate your PostgreSQL database to Civo with this step-by-step guide.
-Ensure data accuracy and minimize downtime with our backup and restore method.
+description: Learn how to safely migrate your Civo managed PostgreSQL 14 database to PostgreSQL 17 with step‑by‑step instructions, prerequisites, and troubleshooting tips.
 ---

 <head>
-  <title>Migrating a PostgreSQL database to Civo | Civo Documentation</title>
+  <title>Migrating Your Database from PostgreSQL 14 to PostgreSQL 17</title>
 </head>

 Migrating a PostgreSQL database to Civo involves careful planning to ensure a seamless transition with minimal downtime.
 This guide outlines the steps to migrate your PostgreSQL database using the backup and restore method.